Enhancing Trust in Autonomous Agents: An Architecture for Accountability and Explainability through Blockchain and Large Language Models: Evaluation

+The need for a robust LLM aligned with human preferences led us to select the GPT-4 model to evaluate the answers produced by our explainability component.
+Through LLM-as-a-judge, we can obtain not only scores but also explanations, making their outputs interpretable.
+The entire process is illustrated in Figure \ref{fig:llm_evaluation}.

-LLMs exhibit a certain degree of indeterminism, defined as the model's ability to offer different answers when asked the same question or prompt several times.
-This behavior derived from their training, in which the models learn to generate outputs by sampling from probabilistic distributions over possible word sequences, introducing randomness to their response.
-The effect of this indeterminism must be considered in any LLM evaluation.
+LLMs exhibit a certain degree of indeterminism, defined as a model's ability to offer different answers when asked the same question or prompt several times.
+This behavior is derived from their training, in which the models learn to generate outputs by sampling from probabilistic distributions over possible word sequences, thereby introducing randomness to their responses.
+The effect of indeterminism must be considered in LLM evaluations.

-In addition, RAG for question-answering systems is one of the most difficult LLM use cases to evaluate.
+In addition, the use of RAG for question-answering systems is one of the most difficult LLM use cases for evaluation.
 A basic RAG setup includes two main sources of error: the retriever and the LLM.
-The evaluation of the retriever aims at determining the relevance of its document selection in relation to a query.
-To this end, we conducted an experimental study running with 16 different questions over the data generated and processed during the navigation task in the three previously described scenarios.
-This set of questions has been evaluated six times in each scenario, giving a total of 288 questions and answers to perform the analysis.
-This approach ensures a thorough examination of the performance of the RAG system in various scenarios, showing potential strengths and weaknesses in our solution.
+The evaluation of the retriever aims to determine the relevance of document selection for a query.
+To this end, we conducted an experimental study with 16 different questions on the data generated and processed during the navigation task in the three previously described scenarios.
+This set of questions has been evaluated six times for each scenario, giving a total of 288 questions and answers to perform the analysis.
+This approach ensures a thorough examination of the performance of the RAG system in various scenarios, demonstrating the potential strengths and weaknesses of our solution.

-Using the context provided by the Rosbag data and an evaluation question, our approach includes an evaluation component for the generated explanations that contrasts the prediction made by the evaluated LLM and, thanks to the retrieved selection, compares it to an annotated ground truth.
-This process yields a correctness metric that scores whether the retriever returned no relevant documents (0) or whether it returned a perfect selection of documents (1).
-The final score, an average of all the scores in the dataset, is used to judge the retriever's overall performance.
+Using the context provided by the Rosbag data and a given evaluation question, our approach includes an evaluation component that assesses the generated explanations by comparing the prediction made by the LLM against an annotated ground truth.
+The comparison yields a correctness score of 1 if the prediction matches the ground truth, and 0 otherwise.
+This binary metric reflects the extent to which retrieved information supports accurate explanations.
+The final score, computed as the average across the dataset, measures the retriever’s overall effectiveness in providing context that leads to correct, grounded responses.